memzrs/nexusmods-downloader/README.md

 # Nexus Mods Downloader

-NMD is a tool utilizing basic axios settings to to enhance large Nexus Mods collection installation for other mod managers such as MO2.
+NMD is a tool utilizing puppeteer to to enhance large Nexus Mods collection installation for other mod managers such as MO2.

 The script is currently in development and documentation is work-in-progress.